Scientific research has shown that meditation has many benefits for your well-being, including:

 10 Tips on Getting Started with Meditation

 - Relax your body.
 Close your eyes and scan your body, relaxing each body part one at a time.
-Begin with your toes, feet, ankles, shins and continue to move up your entire body.
-Don’t forget to relax your shoulders, neck, eyes, face, jaw and tongue which are all common areas for us to hold tension.
+Begin with your toes, feet, ankles, and shins, and continue to move up your entire body.
+Don’t forget to relax your shoulders, neck, eyes, face, jaw, and tongue, which are all common areas for us to hold tension.

 - How to end your practice.
-When you are ready to end your practice, slowing bring your conscious attention back to your surroundings.
+When you are ready to end your practice, slowly bring your conscious attention back to your surroundings.
 Acknowledge your presence in the space around you.
 Gently wiggle your fingers and toes.
-Begin to move your hands, feet, arms and legs.
+Begin to move your hands, feet, arms, and legs.
 Open your eyes.
 Move slowly and take your time getting up.

 - Practice often.
 Consistency is more important than quantity.
 Meditating for 5-10 minutes every day will reward you with far greater benefits than meditating for two hours, one day a week.